 - Tires

-These costs are paid by a cents-per-mile rate that adjusts each month to keep up with gas prices.
+These costs are paid at a cents-per-mile rate that adjusts monthly to keep pace with gas prices.

 What is FAVR's legal compliance?